auraphp/Aura.Di/README.md

 #### Auto-Resolution Of Parameter Values

+##### A Note About Auto-Resolution

+Auto-resolution turns out to be difficult to debug in many situations.
+We regret to say that we did not appreciate how difficult until after the feature was released as stable in a major version.
+As such, we cannot remove it until the next major version.

+To mitigate these difficulties, we recommend you *always* disable auto-resolution when developing shared packages.
+Further, we suggest you *consider* disabling auto-resolution when developing or debugging an application built on shared packages.

+Auto-resolution is enabled by default.
+You can disable auto-resolution by calling `$di->setAutoResolve(false)`.

+##### How Auto-Resolution Works

 If there is no `$di->params` value for a parameter, the _Container_ will fill in the constructor default value.

 If the parameter is typehinted as an `array` but there is no `$di->params` value and also no default value, the _Container_ will fill in an empty `array()`.